H564 Health Sciences

 H564 Health Sciences, Box 357650

 Students are not admitted to the department specifically as candidates for a master's degree.
 A terminal master's degree can be awarded if the faculty deems the student has made some progress in the program but not enough to be consistent with earning the PhD.

 Students are admitted for autumn quarter; application deadline is January 1 for U.S. citizens and November 1 for international applicants.
 Requirements for admission are flexible.
 However, most successful applicants have completed survey courses in biology, chemistry, and physics; one year of organic chemistry; and mathematics through integral calculus.
 Prior exposure to immunology through formal coursework, or especially through laboratory research, is desirable.
 A bachelor's degree is required, as is evidence of superior scholarship and above average performance on the GRE General Test.
 A GRE subject test is not required.

-International students must take the Test of English as a Foreign Language (TOEFL); 250 is the minimum acceptable score on computer test.
+International students must take the TOEFL; 250 is the minimum acceptable score on the computer test.

 18 graded credits in the first two years.
 First-year coursework consists of consecutive five-week-long courses taken autumn through spring quarters – two per quarter (for 1.5 to 2 graded credits each); winter quarter, first year students also take IMMUN 532 (4 graded credits), for a total of 13 or 13.5 graded credits the first year, depending on course choices.
 In the second year, students earn 4.5 or 5 additional graded credits by taking electives winter and/or spring quarters.
 As part of first- and second-year coursework, students take two five-week courses that specifically focus on cancer immunology.